French cruiser Georges Leygues: Design and description

+Service history

 At the start of World War II, she was assigned to the Force de Raid, patrolling the Atlantic in response to German commerce raids.
 The only incident, however, was when the was shelled in error.
 To pre-empt the potential Italian threat, Georges Leygues and other French warships were moved to Mers-el-Kebir (now Oran) on 24 April 1940.

 Georges Leygues in formation with sister ships.